- What are the side effects of gastrografin?

-How long does gastrografin take to work as a laxative?
+How long does it take for gastrografin to start working?

 When Gastrografin is used alone, the contrast medium has generally reached the rectum after 2 hours, while the Gastrografin/barium sulfate mixture may take up to 3 hours, or longer in individual cases.

 Gastrografin is a mild laxative which will remove most stool, but also helps us distinguish stool from polyps. test may fail, and may need repeating.